mars-sim/mars-sim.github.io/content/docs/guide/concepts/management.md

 ## Overview
 The management of a Settlement relies on the Settlers having various Jobs and Roles assigned.
 The Roles influence the decision a Settlement takes in terms of Missions or Tasks.

-While the Job of a person narrows the type of tasks one may perform, the Role of a person is a hierarchical position inherited with duties and responsibilities as well as special privileges.
+While the Job of a person narrows the type of Tasks one may perform, the Role of a Person is a hierarchical position inherited with duties and responsibilities as well as special privileges.

-A Person can only have a single Roles and a single Job.
+A Person can only have a single Role and a single Job.

 ## Roles
 Roles give Persons the ability to create and control the direction of a Settlement in terms of Missions or Job/Role allocations.